WILDLIFE CONSERVATION CENTERTemporarily Located at 12833 Market Ave N, Hartville, OH 44632

 The new Wildlife Conservation Center will allow Stark Parks to provide a more technologically-advanced facility, one that will provide more modern care for native wildlife.
 It will allow for exhibits with live native animals as they are seen in nature and interpreting and teaching the community how to live in harmony with the natural environment.
 Natural history and conservation education along with distance learning opportunities will be open to the public.

-The Friends of Stark Parks created an endowment fund in 2008 at the Stark Community Foundation to help support the Wildlife Conservation Center building.
+The Friends of Stark Parks created an endowment fund at the Stark Community Foundation to help support the Wildlife Conservation Center building.
 Anyone interested in supporting the Wildlife Conservation Center Fund may donate to this endowment or directly to Friends of Stark Parks.
 Your gift to this endowment will provide for the rehabilitation and conservation education center and the perpetual care of the animals by the dedicated staff and volunteers.
-A planned gift from your will create a living legacy for you and your family.
+A planned gift will create a living legacy for you and your family.